MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-Exam1-Review.md

 \endgroup

-c.
+f.
 Calculate the value of the summary statistic to answer the research question.
 Give appropriate notation.

 \vspace{0.5in}

-d.
+g.
 What type of graph(s) would be appropriate for this research question?

 \vspace{0.3in}

-e.
+h.
 Using the provided R file create a graph of the data.
 Sketch the graph below:

 \vspace{2in}

-\newpage

-f.
+i.
 Assess if the following conditions are met:

     Independence (needed for both simulation and theory-based methods):
 \vspace{0.5in}